Greginkansas/-openhab-openhab1wiki/Yamahareceiver-Binding.md

-# Yamahareceiver Binding

-Documentation of the Yamahareceiver binding Bundle
+Documentation of the Yamaha receiver binding bundle

-## Details
+# Details
-This binding connects openhab with various Yamaha Receivers.
+This binding connects openHAB with various Yamaha Receivers.

 Tested Receivers:
 * V473